browns4/sadiewebproject/content/advanced-markdown.md

 I am majoring in Integrative Informatics with a focus in Environmental Science and Sustainability and I am also majoring in Community and Justice Studies.

 ####How I found my Majors
-When I came into college I did not really know what I wanted to study.
+When I started college, I did not really know what I wanted to study.
 At that point, I was kind of just taking a bunch of classes that sounded interesting to me.
 When I was in my sophomore year, I reflected on the the classes I had taken and some of the other classes I might want to take in the future.
-I was happy to find out that most of those fit into the Integrative Informatics major, I chose the ESS focus because I had taken an ESS class and found it to be really fun and something that I could see myself wanting to work with more in the future.
-At the start of my Junior year I had planned on just minoring in Community and Justice Studies my mentality with going for the major thus far has been "if you want to take that classes do it" and if the major works out that's awesome, but mostly I just want to be taking classes that challenge me at the same time that they are interesting to me.
+I was happy to find out that most of those fit into the Integrative Informatics major.
+I chose the Environmental Science and Ssustainabilty (ESS) focus because I had taken an ESS class and found it to be really fun and something that I could see myself doing in the future.
+At the start of my Junior year, I had planned on just minoring in Community and Justice Studies.
+My mentality for choosing to double major has been "if I want to take that class, do it" and if the major works out that's awesome.
+Mostly I just want to be taking classes that challenge me at the same time that they are interesting to me.

 ### Integrative Informatics